frederickney/flask-framework/readme.md

           "password": "replace this with your database user's password", "database": "replace this with your database name", "address": "replace this with your hostname",
-          "models": "informix (python module that require to be put under models.persistent module)", "params": {
+          "models": "informix (python module that require to be put under Models.Persistent module)", "params": {
               "SERVER": "replace with your server name",
               "CLIENT_LOCALE" : "replace with your client locale",